+Find more explanatory factsheets about solar thermal applications

-Fostering system integration
+Compatible with other energy systems /Fostering system integration

-Despite being extremely sustainable, solar systems present another big advantage: they are easily compatible with renewable and fossil technologies, both in the heating and the electricity sector.
+Despite being highly sustainable, solar systems present another big advantage: they are easily compatible with renewable and fossil technologies, both in the heating and the electricity sector.

 For instance, coupling a solar collector with a heat pump will make the efficiency of the heat pump higher: using solar heat as main source, and the heat pump as a backup for example in the winter season will make the lifetime of the heat pump longer, and the overall system more energy efficient.